-George Brown Papers, Drafts of the Quebec Resolutions, Amended Federal Division of Powers (21 October 1864)
+George Brown Papers, Drafts of the Quebec Resolutions, Amended Distribution of Powers (“General Legislature”) (21 October 1864)

 Document Information